leventov/Koloboke/README.md

  - API quality: consistency, hard to misuse.
 (I really paid much attention to this.)
    However, I can't say this pretty verbose API is very easy to use.

-Bonus: java.uti.Map default methods from JDK8 in the API for Java 6 and 7.
+Bonus: `java.util.Map` default methods from JDK8 in the API for Java 6 and 7.

 ---